This year National Pain Week (July 21-27, 2014) is being celebrated by creating awareness that PAIN IS AGELESS.

 - Plasters and liniments: good for bruises, strains and sprains; for injuries close to the surface

-If your pain is severe or acute it is best to have 2-3 treatments per week initially.
-Once the pain is reduced then weekly treatments are beneficial for long term healing and strengthening until you are pain free.
-Monthly treatments are then great for wellness and prevention.
+If your pain is severe or acute it can be helpful to have 2-3 treatments per week initially.
+Once your pain is reduced then a few weekly treatments are beneficial for long term healing and strengthening until you are pain-free.
+For wellness and prevention, it is important to look after yourself on a regular basis, so speak to your practitioner about what is best for you.

 So, next time you encounter nagging pain, reach for the heat pack rather than the ice pack and call your local acupuncturist to help relieve your pain.
 As the sooner you address the issue, the quicker it’s likely to heal!